 Esperanto is an auxiliary language or constructed language, designed by a man named Ludovik Lazar Zamenhof in the late 1800s.
-He lived in a region with several ethnic groups, each with its own language, and observed the mistrust, anger, and fear that was founded on the people's basic inability to simply understand one another.
+He lived in a region with several ethnic groups, each with its own language, and observed the mistrust, anger, and fear that was arose from the people's basic inability to simply understand one another.
 In 1887, he published a book, Unua Libro (A First Book) under the pseudonym "Doktoro Esperanto" (Doctor One-Who-Hopes).
 The word "Esperanto" stuck as the name for the new language.

 Zamenhof intended Esperanto to be a second language for everyone, so Esperanto is designed from the ground up to be easy to learn.
 Even national languages that are considered easy to learn, such as Spanish, still require about 600 hours of study and immersion to master the basics.
 Esperanto, on average, requires about 100 hours for basic mastery.